TiffanyChan614/odin-sign-up-form/README.md

 Although I have completed several small projects before, I have never written any README file.
 I find it very difficult to decide what to include.
 Also, I don't know anything about a markdown file so it is quite a hard time for me to learn the syntax and format.

 ## Things to Improve / Add
-- More input field involving different types of input
+- More input fields involving different types of input
 - Set restrictions on the password format

 ## Skills